-Grants of Plan-Based Awards in 2011 Fiscal Year
+Grants of Plan-Based Awards in 2013 Fiscal Year

-The following table sets forth information concerning grants of plan-based awards to the Named Executive Officers during the fiscal year ended December 31, 2011, consisting solely of stock options granted under the 2005 LTIP.
+The following table sets forth information concerning grants of plan-based awards to the Named Executive Officers during the fiscal year ended December 31, 2013, consisting solely of restricted stock units awarded under the 2005 LTIP.

-Reflects the fair value of each stock option estimated on the date of grant using the Black-Scholes option pricing model.
-Assumptions used in calculating this amount are included in Note 13 to the Company's audited financial statements included in its Annual Report on Form 10-K for the year ended December 31, 2011.
-Information concerning material terms of stock option grants is provided under Executive Compensation - Outstanding Equity Awards at 2011 Fiscal Year-End.
+2 Reflects the fair value of each stock option estimated on the date of grant using the Black-Scholes option pricing model.
+Assumptions used in calculating this amount are included in Note 13 to the Company's audited financial statements included in its Annual Report on Form 10-K for the year ended December 31, 2013.
+Information concerning material terms of stock option grants is provided under Executive Compensation - Outstanding Equity Awards at 2013 Fiscal Year-End.

-Represents the employee portion of medical coverage paid by the Company and the Company's matching contributions to employee 401(k) accounts.
-In 2011, the Company matched \$0.17 for each dollar of employee contribution to the 401(k) plan up to 6% of annual salary, which becomes fully vested after three years of eligible employment.
-In 2010 and 2009, the Company matched \$0.33 for each dollar of employee contribution to the 401(k) plan up to 6% of annual salary, which becomes fully vested after three years of eligible employment.
+Represents the employee portion of life, disability and health insurance premiums paid by the Company and the Company's matching contributions to employee 401(k) accounts.
+In 2013, 2012 and 2011 and 2010, the Company matched \$0.33, \$0.33 and \$0.17, respectively, for each dollar of employee contribution to the 401(k) plan up to 6% of annual salary, in each case which becomes fully vested after three years of eligible employment.